-How to upload your first Database
+How to upload a database

 Compress your data using ZIP before uploading.
 Certain formats, such as CSV, can achieve significant size reductions of up to 10 times or more.
 By zipping your data files, you'll experience faster upload speeds and circumvent file size restrictions.